4 Family Friendly Nature Trails in the Smoky Mountains

 3. Cosby Nature Trail

 If you have little ones or want a quieter hike, try the Cosby Nature Trail.
 You can find the trailhead at the Cosby Campground, and it is open year-round!
 One of the easiest family friendly nature trails in the Smoky Mountains is a little over a mile long roundtrip.
+Try out the Gabes Mountain Trailhead when you are here as well.
 If you really love the scenery in the mountains, you’ll enjoy seeing the wildflowers and streams throughout your hike.

 4. Cades Cove Nature Trail